 But it is important to note that the seemingly most anti-immigrant and “right-wing” party FrP is the party which lost most seats and vote in this election.
 Even though, the party was the second biggest one in Stortinget (Norwegian Parliement) in the last election, they could come third this time with 12 less seats and 6,6 percentage point lose.

-At this point, it is necessary to point out the change in political landscape of Norway after 22 July tragedy.
+point, it is necessary to point out the change in political landscape of Norway after 22 July tragedy.
 Majority of Norwegian people reacted fiercely against extreme divisive and old-fashioned anti-immigrant rhetoric just after Breivik’s terrorist attacks.
 As a result, FrP dramatically lost its votes to Høyre and other liberal conservative parties in the aftermath of the tragedy.
 That is the reason why almost all political parties from both wings avoided from cynical and futile multiculturalism debates in their campaigns compared to the previous terms.
 Instead, they went for more concrete policy areas such as transportation, health service and taxation.

 This clear message from Norwegian voters accompanying the oppositional balance of the country’s largest party, Labor will have a pressure on all the parties to resort to radical changes in social policies.